Does Cocoa Butter Lighten Dark Spots? A Comprehensive Guide

 Individuals with medium to dark skin tones are more susceptible to dark spots due to higher melanin production in response to skin trauma or inflammation.

-How to Make Cocoa Butter for Skin: A Comprehensive Guide
+What is Cocoa Butter Made Of?
+A Comprehensive Guide

 Ready to source an ingredient?